Leamrn/CTFF/README.md

 Go on the terminal.

 Steps to run the application.
--	Go on the virtual environment.
+-	Go on the virtual environment:

 On window: “venv\Scripts\activate”

 On Mac/Linux : “source venv/bin/activate’’

-First method:
+#First method:
 -	Write “docker-compose build”.
 -	Write “docker-compose up”.

-Second method:
+#Second method:
 -	Write “flask run”.

 On the web:
 http://127.0.0.1:5000/login

-To be a Super User
+To be a Super User:

-username: lea
+username: lea &
 password: lea

-To be a Normal User
+To be a Normal User:

-username: normal
+username: normal &
 password: normal